terokallio/reference-numbers-ISO-11649/README.md

 # reference-numbers

-A algorithm to create and calculate reference numbers to your invoices.
+An algorithm to create and calculate reference numbers to your invoices.

 Implementation of both domestic (ISO/IEC 7064 (MOD 97-10) and International cross border references (ISO 11649).